 Mint and parsley leaves: Fresh herbs take this delicious dish to the next level!
 We’ll be using chopped mint and parsley leaves in this stuffing.

-Preparing the Stuffing (Hashweh):
+Preparing the grape leaves

-Start by washing and soaking the short-grain rice for 30 to 40 minutes.
+Start by washing and then soaking the short-grain rice for 30 to 40 minutes.
 This will assist the dish to cook faster.

-Folding and Stuffing Dolmas (Warak Enab):
+Folding and Stuffing Dolmas (Warak Enab)

 Fold both sides of the leaf towards the center and then roll the leaf firmly toward the top.

-Cooking the Stuffed Grape Leaves (Dolmas/Warak Enab):
+Cooking the Stuffed Grape Leaves

 Cover the pan and let it come to a boil.
 Reduce the heat to the lowest and allow it to simmer for two hours and 45 minutes.
-Check every few minutes to make sure there is enough liquid still left.
-If all the liquid evaporates then add some more boiling water without seasoning it with salt.

 Let the Stuffed Grape Leaves come to room temperature or are at least warm to the touch before flipping them on a serving plate.
 If you remove the Stuffed Grape Leaves while they’re still hot, they will break.